SondreWold/adapters-mlm-injection/README.md

 # Adapter Injection and MLM

-Code and data associated with the paper "The Effectiveness of Masked Language Modeling and Adapters for Factual Knowledge Injection"
+Code and data associated with the paper [The Effectiveness of Masked Language Modeling and Adapters for Factual Knowledge Injection](https://arxiv.org/abs/2210.00907), for TextGraphs-16 at COLING2022.

 ### Data processing